Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 Roanoke sits in a sweet spot in Virginia’s Blue Ridge, with access points to the Parkway from all corners of the city.
 The drive is marked by mileposts and the scenic overlooks and stops in between them.

-Pack your road trip essentials and plan to pull off into an overlook every couple of miles because of the camera-worthy views, like we did.
+If you’re on a road trip like we were, pack your road trip essentials and plan to pull off into an overlook every couple of miles because of the camera-worthy views, like we did.

 A few of our favorite spots were Pine Tree Overlook in between milepost 95 and 96, the Roanoke River Gorge just near milepost 115, and Cahas Mountain Overlook a bit further south near milepost 139.

-Just 20 minutes from downtown Roanoke, you’ll find the trailhead to McAfee Knob otherwise known as one of the most photographed spots along the Appalachian Trail and one of the best hikes in all of the United States.
+Just 20 minutes from downtown Roanoke, you’ll find the trailhead to McAfee Knob otherwise known as one of the “most photographed spots along the Appalachian Trail” and one of the best hikes in all of the United States.
 Its iconic rocky ledge overlooking the Blue Ridge Mountains offers spectacular panoramic views.

 The hike is medium to difficult because it climbs steadily in elevation.
 Round trip on the trail is roughly 8 miles and should take about 4-5 hours, especially when you factor in time to take photos or stop for a bite.
-The trail is popular, particularly in the peak fall season because of the fantastic foliage.
-Start your hike early to avoid the biggest crowds and to have an easier time finding parking in the lot.

 4. Mountain Bike in Virginia’s Blue Ridge.